grushaprasad/RNN-Priming/README.md

-## Uncovering the syntactic organization in neural LMs using priming
+## Using priming to uncovering the syntactic organization in neural LMs

 This repository contains the templates, analysis code and the supplementary materials for the following paper: